Red Wings hire Nicklas Lidstrom as VP of hockey operations - NewsBreak

 Red Wings hire Nicklas Lidstrom as VP of hockey operations

-The Detroit Red Wings hired franchise legend Nicklas Lidstrom as vice president of hockey operations Tuesday.
+DETROIT (AP) — The Detroit Red Wings have hired Nicklas Lidstrom as vice president of hockey operations.

-The seven-time Norris Trophy winner and four-time Stanley Cup champion played his entire 20-year career in Detroit from 1991-2012.
-He was inducted into the Hockey Hall of Fame in 2015.

-Lidstrom, 51, will be involved in all aspects of hockey operations for the Red Wings, who have not been to the NHL playoffs since the 2015-16 season.
+Red Wings general manager Steve Yzerman says his former teammate will be based in his native Sweden and involved in every aspect of helping him run the organization.

 Comments / 0